lazycaptcha/wordpress/readme.txt

 == Description ==

 LazyCaptcha is a CAPTCHA plugin for WordPress that you can self-host, keeping your visitors' data under your control.
-It protects your forms with four challenge types:
+It protects your forms with six challenge types:

-* **Image puzzles** — grid selection, slide-to-fit, rotate-to-align
+* **Image puzzles** — grid selection, drag-to-fit, rotate-to-align
 * **Proof of Work** — invisible SHA-256 puzzle solved in a Web Worker
 * **Behavioral** — silent scoring from mouse movement and timing
 * **Text / Math** — distorted text or arithmetic
+* **Press and Hold** — hold-to-confirm interaction
+* **Rotate to Align** — multi-round orientation challenge

 **What it protects out of the box:**
 * Login form